pavanw3b/sh00t/README.md

  |___/_| |_|\___/ \___/ \__|

-A platform for application security testers that emphasises on manual security.
+A open platform for manual bug hunters.

 ```